 If you are planning your next trip abroad, France should be one of the top countries on your list.
-Known for its legendary Eiffel Tower and the language of love, it is one of the top destinations in the world.
-There are undoubtedly hundreds of things to do there, so you will never get bored so in this post I want to share with you 52 Reasons to Visit France.
+But why visit France?
+Well, known for its legendary Eiffel Tower, world-famous french cuisine, and the language of love, it is one of the top destinations in the world.
+There are undoubtedly hundreds of things to do there, so you will never get bored so in this post, I want to share with you 52 Reasons to Visit France.

 - Incredible cities – France is known for its incredible and glamorous cities and life.
 You will undoubtedly fall in love with Paris as well as Nice, Cannes, Marseille, Lyon, and Bordeaux.

 - Romance – Apart from falling in love with the cities, you can also fall in love with a special someone.
 It might be someone you have known for a while or a total stranger.
 A lot of things can happen when in the country of romance and love.